Higher Order Rigidity and Energy: Definition of rigidity order

 \subsection{Related work}

 Our work is inspired and informed by related ideas from the literature.
 Garcea, et al. \cite{gar} say that a framework $(G,\p)$ with a $(j,k)$ flex is an ``infinitesimal mechanism of order $k/j$''.
 But as described in Remark~\ref{rem:irrFlex}, a $(1,1)$ flex can be reparameterized to be a $(2,3)$ or a $(3,5)$ flex, each with a different value of $k/j$.
-Note that reparameterization does not cause any difficulties with the quantity $\frac{k+1}{j}$, or with the growth order.
+Note that reparameterization does not cause any difficulties with the quantity $\frac{k+1}{j}$, or have any effect on the growth order.

-To work around this issue, Stachel~\cite{stachel,stachel2} defines a $(j,k)$ flex to be ``irreducible'' if it is not a reparameterization of a $(j',k')$ flex where $j'<j$.
+In an attempt to work around this issue, Stachel~\cite{stachel1999,stachel} defines a $(j,k)$ flex to be ``irreducible'' if it is not a reparameterization of a $(j',k')$ flex where $j'<j$.
 He then says that a framework with an irreducible $(j,k)$ flex has a ``fractional order infinitesimal flexibility of $k/j$''.
 But problems can still arise even assuming irreducibility.
-In~\cite{stachel2} (see also~\cite{narwal}) Stachel describes a framework such that, for each $j$, has an irreducible $(j,3j-1)$ flex, but no $(j,3j)$ flex.
+As described in~\cite{narwal} Stachel later described a framework such that, for each $j$, has an irreducible $(j,3j-1)$ flex, but no $(j,3j)$ flex.
 For this framework, the fraction $(3j-1)/j$ does not achieve a maximum value over all $j$.
 Note that, from our point of view all of these $(j,3j-1)$ flexes correspond to a $\frac{k+1}{j}$ value of $3$.

 In response to this example, in a very recent paper~\cite{narwal2}, Nawratil proposes a further change to Stachel's definition by restricting the trajectories $\p(t)$ to those that (quoting directly) \begin{quote} {\em can be extended to a minimal parametrization of a branch of order $j$ of an algebraic curve, which corresponds to a one-dimensional irreducible component of a variety determined by an ideal, whose generators are contained in the linear family of quadrics spanned by [the squared-length edge constraints].} \end{quote} Nawratil indicates in \cite{narwal2} that, there are well defined values $j$ and $k$ associated with the ``highest real flex'' of the framework, subject to this limitation.

 Generally speaking, the focus in these works on a flexibility-order instead of a rigidity-order leads to the fractional value $k/j$ which does not behave as simply as the fractional value $\frac{k+1}{j}$.
 In our definition no specific maximum values for $j$ and $k$ are defined, or considered important.
 All that matters for us is the order of energy growth.